 The fact that you haven't heard that argument at all should be at the top of your mind.

-You should be saying to yourself, yeah, but they do have an argument, we just haven't heard it yet.
+You should be saying to yourself, yeah, but they do have an argument.

-Okay, is that fair?
+Is that fair?

-Because I knew that that would be super persuasive.
+Because I knew that that would be super persuasive, but don't be too persuaded by it.

-She uh I still think it's unlikely that she'd have any jail time.
+I still think it's unlikely that she'd have any jail time.

-You know, and uh, but there could be a fine, according to Grok, up to like half a million dollars.
+But there could be a fine, according to Grok, up to like half a million dollars.

 So it could be really expensive.

-Anyway, um, as you know, President Trump did not win the Nobel Prize because the Nobel Prize that they're giving this year is mostly for stuff that happened last year and before, and most of uh his accomplishments happened this year.
+Anyway, as you know, President Trump did not win the Nobel Prize because the Nobel Prize that they're giving this year is mostly for stuff that happened last year and before.

-So it's no it's not really a slap in the face or anything, it's just the way the process works, I think.
+So it's not really a slap in the face or anything.

-But the the woman who did win it to Maria Karina Machada, I guess um, she would be a freedom fighter for Venezuela, she was smart enough to call him and actually tell him personally, I'm accepting this in honor of you because you really deserved it.
+She was smart enough to call him and actually tell him personally, I'm accepting this in honor of you because you really deserved it.

-And then uh Trump got to tell that story that the person who won it called him and said that he deserved it.
+And then Trump got to tell that story that the person who won it called him and said that he deserved it.

 That's pretty good.

-Now it makes you it makes you understand why she won the Nobel Peace Prize, because how smart was that was so smart to call him immediately and give him credit and say, you know, you should have won.
+That was so smart to call him immediately and give him credit and say, you know, you should have won.

 So keep an eye on this one.

-So she could be the key to have some kind of relatively rapid wrap up of things in Venezuela in a positive way for the Venezuelans.
+So she could be the key to have some kind of relatively rapid wrap-up of things in Venezuela in a positive way for the Venezuelans.

 So keep an eye on that relationship.